Tuesday, January 22, 2008 |

 Taking Low GI food is more of a life style change.

 But, it really depends on whether you want to lose weight or not?
+If you are of normal weight then low GI would be ok.

 But, if you want to lose some drastic weight then follow a low carb diet.
 Once you reach the normal weight range, you can start eating low GI foods.